boxblinkracer/phpunuhi/README.md

 What do we mean with entities?
 These are real objects of the platform, stored within the database.
 This means **products**, **salutations**, **shipping methods** and more.
 Basically, everything that has a **_translation** table in the database.

 Just imagine running the **status command** and see a translation coverage of all your products in your shop.
 Nice, isn't it?
+Or let DeepL translate your data automatically?!

 ### 6.2 Filters